JoeXia77/Job-Hunting/README.md

     "years of experience required": ["6+ year -- web development"], "Company Name": "Adobe",
-    "Company Goal": ["Digital experience platform", "Empowering artists and businesses"], "Salary Info": {
+    "Company Goal": ["Digital experience platform", "Empowering artists and businesses"], }
-        "U.S. pay range": "$119,000 -- $232,700 annually",
-        "Salary markets": "Differ based on work location and job-related knowledge, skills, and experience", "Sales Roles Salary Info": "Total target compensation (TTC = base + commission), incentives are in the form of sales commission plans.", "Non-Sales Roles Salary Info": "Starting salaries are expressed as base salary and short-term incentives are in the form of Annual Incentive Plan (AIP).", "Long-term Incentives": "Certain roles may be eligible for long-term incentives in the form of a new hire equity award."
-    }
-}

 ## How to Use It: